 - Learn about and train their employees on cybersecurity best practices

 This may seem understandable, since many small business owners have a lot on their plate and tend to assume that getting hacked just won’t happen to them.
-But helping ensure data security is essential for small businesses.
+But investing in data security is essential for small businesses.
 Most simply can’t afford to absorb the astronomical cost of a data breach in the way that a large enterprise like Target can.
-In fact, it’s reported that 60% of small businesses that suffer data theft close their doors within six months.

 Three Common Security Mistakes Small Business Owners Make